2019 Virginia Beach shooting: Shooting

 The perpetrator fatally shot a person in a car in the parking lot of Building 2 of the Virginia Beach Municipal Center and one person on the steps before entering the building and shooting people on all three floors.
 The building housed the city's public works, utilities, and planning departments in an open-government facility with no additional security to enter but security passes required for accessing employee areas and conference rooms.
 He fired indiscriminately and there was no immediate indication that he had targeted anyone in particular.
 He was fatally shot during a prolonged gunfight with police who responded to the scene.
 An autopsy report confirmed that his cause of death was multiple gunshot wounds, and that he had no drugs in his system at the time of the attack.

 Some members of the public and employees were initially unaware of the shooter, and many were alerted by phone calls, text messages, or word of mouth to shelter in place or evacuate the location.
 The confusion was in part due to renovations that were underway at the time leading many to believe the shots were from a nail gun or another tool.
-An active shooter situation at the municipal center was confirmed by an email from the Communications Office at 4:22 pm and the city manager around 4:40 p.m.
+An active shooter situation at the municipal center was confirmed by an email from the Communications Office at 4:22 p.m. and the city manager around 4:40 p.m.

 The police response to the shooting was slowed down due to electronic security doors that require a badge to open.
 The FBI, the ATF, and the United States Department of Homeland Security responded to assist local and state police.
 Two semi-automatic pistols, a suppressor, and multiple extended magazines were found at the scene.
 The perpetrator had purchased the firearms legally within the previous three years.

 Victims

-The shooter killed twelve people.
+The shooter killed 12 people.
 Eleven were city employees and one was a contractor in the building to obtain a permit.
 The employees had a combined 150 years of service, one having worked there for 41 years, another who had worked for just 11 months.
 Six employees worked in the public utilities department, alongside their killer.
 Four other people were injured and hospitalized, with three in critical condition; in addition, a police officer was shot in his ballistic vest.

 According to her family's attorney, one of the victims contemplated bringing a pistol with her to work the night prior to the shooting but did not do so due to a city policy forbidding it.